davidmyersdev/davidmyersdev/README.md

 A little bit about me.

 - I'm a Senior Software Engineer at [Doximity](https://work.doximity.com).
-- I love working on Open Source software.
-Check out my [public roadmap](https://github.com/users/voraciousdev/projects/1/views/1)!
+- Check out my [public OSS roadmap](https://github.com/users/voraciousdev/projects/1/views/1) to see what I'm working on.
 - I'm building a modern knowledge base tool at [octo.app](https://octo.app).
-- I occasionally write about things at [voracious.dev](https://voracious.dev).
+- I write about things I'm learning at [voracious.dev](https://voracious.dev).

 ### Connect with me